 First, much of the controversy centers on the most famous implicit bias test, the Implicit Association Test (IAT).
-A majority of people taking this test show evidence of implicit bias, suggesting that most people are implicitly biased even if they do not think of themselves as prejudiced.
-Like any measure, the test does have limitations.
+A majority of people taking this test show evidence of implicit bias, suggesting that most individuals are implicitly biased even if they do not think of themselves as prejudiced.
+As with any measure, the test does have limitations.
 The stability of the test is low, meaning that if you take the same test a few weeks apart, you might score very differently.
 And the correlation between a person’s IAT scores and discriminatory behavior is often small.

-The IAT is a measure, and it doesn’t follow from a particular measure being flawed that the phenomenon we’re attempting to measure is not real.
+The IAT is a measure, and it doesn’t follow from a particular measure being flawed that the phenomenon we are attempting to measure is not real.
 Drawing that conclusion is to commit the Divining Rod Fallacy: just because a rod doesn’t find water doesn’t mean there’s no such thing as water.
 A smarter move is to ask, “What does the other evidence show?”

 The difference is crucial.
-Knowing that an employee scored high on conscientiousness won’t tell you much about whether her work will be careful or sloppy if you inspect it right now.
+Knowing that an employee scored high on conscientiousness won’t tell you much about whether their work will be careful or sloppy if you inspect it right now.
 But if a large company hires hundreds of employees who are all conscientious, this will likely pay off with a small but consistent increase in careful work on average.